ReddyAkash/Reuse/README.md

-This is a website built showcasing the SDG goal regarding the renewable energy and their respective initiatives in our tamilnadu.
+This is a website built to showcase the SDG goal regarding the renewable energy and their respective initiatives in our tamilnadu.